jasonsbarr/easy-http-fetch/README.md

 - send()

 ## How it works
-Convenience methods pass a params object to EasyHTTPAjax.ajax(), which handles the XMLHttpRequest object accordingly.
+Convenience methods pass a params object to EasyHTTP.send(), which handles the fetch() request accordingly.

 The .send() method is also public if convenience methods aren't sufficient, though functionality is currently limited at this point.